Citizen science collaboration grant

 How to apply

 Detailed guidance for applicants can be found here (PDF, 171KB).
 Please pay special attention to this guidance when completing your Je-S Pro Forma and the requested attachments.
+Please note that the rules for project partner and collaborator costs changed for this scheme on Friday 7 August.
+Please see the updated guidance (PDF, 79KB) for details.

 Watch a recording of the webinar from 20 May (basic call details, eligibility and assessment criteria).